hummingbird-project/hummingbird-docs/Hummingbird.docc/Mustache/MustacheFeatures.md

 Hello world
 </body>
 ```

-Note the `{{$head}}` section in `base.mustache` is replaced with the `{{$head}}` section included inside the `{{<base}}` partial reference from `mypage.mustache`.
+Mustache replaces the `{{$head}}` section in `base.mustache` with the `{{$head}}` section included inside the `{{<base}}` partial reference from `mypage.mustache`.
 The same occurs with the `{{$body}}` section.

-In that case though a default value is supplied for the situation where a `{{$body}}` section is not supplied.
+If a section isn't defined in the template that inherits another, the default value from the template is displayed.
+For example, if the section `{{$body}}Hello world{{/body}}` isn't included in the `mypage.mustache` example, mustache renders the value `Default text` from the template.

 ## Pragmas/Configuration variables

-The syntax `{{% var: value}}` can be used to set template rendering configuration variables specific to Hummingbird Mustache.
+The syntax `{{% var: value}}` can be used to set template rendering configuration variables specific to Swift-Mustache.
 The only variable you can set at the moment is `CONTENT_TYPE`.
-This can be set to either to `HTML` or `TEXT` and defines how variables are escaped.
+This can be set to either to `HTML` or `TEXT`, and defines how variables are escaped.
 A content type of `TEXT` means no variables are escaped and a content type of `HTML` will do HTML escaping of the rendered text.
 The content type defaults to `HTML`.

-Given input object `<>`, template
+Given input object `<>`, template:
 ```
 {{%CONTENT_TYPE: HTML}}{{.}}
 ```
-will render as `&lt;&gt;` and
+renders as `&lt;&gt;` and

 ```
 {{%CONTENT_TYPE: TEXT}}{{.}}
 ```
- will render as `<>`.
+renders as `<>`.

 ## Transforms

 Transforms are specific to this implementation of Mustache.
-They are similar to Lambdas but instead of generating rendered text they allow you to transform an object into another.
-Transforms are formatted as a function call inside a tag eg
+They are similar to Lambdas but instead of generating rendered text, they allow you to transform one object into another.
+Transforms are formatted as a function call inside a tag, for example:
 ```
 {{uppercase(string)}}
 ```
-They can be applied to variable, section and inverted section tags.
-If you apply them to a section or inverted section tag the transform name should be included in the end section tag as well eg
+They can be applied to variable, section, and inverted section tags.
+If you apply them to a section tag or an inverted section tag, include the transform name in the end section tag as well.
+For example:
 ```
 {{#sorted(array)}}{{.}}{{/sorted(array)}}
 ```
-The library comes with a series of transforms for the Swift standard objects.
+The library comes with a series of transforms for several standard Swift objects.
 - String/Substring
-  - capitalized: Return string with first letter capitalized
+  - capitalized: Returns string with first letter capitalized.
-  - lowercase: Return lowercased version of string
+  - lowercase: Returns lowercased version of string.
-  - uppercase: Return uppercased version of string
+  - uppercase: Returns uppercased version of string.
-  - reversed: Reverse string
+  - reversed: Returns a reversed string.
 - Int/UInt/Int8/Int16...
-  - equalzero: Returns if equal to zero
+  - equalzero: Returns if equal to zero.
-  - plusone: Add one to integer
+  - plusone: Add one to an integer.
-  - minusone: Subtract one from integer
+  - minusone: Subtract one from an integer.
-  - odd: return if integer is odd
+  - odd: Returns if integer is odd.
-  - even: return if integer is even
+  - even: Returns if integer is even.
 - Array
-  - first: Return first element of array
+  - first: Returns first element of an array.
-  - last: Return last element of array
+  - last: Returns last element of an array.
-  - count: Return number of elements in array
+  - count: Returns number of elements in an array.
-  - empty: Returns if array is empty
+  - empty: Returns if the array is empty.
-  - reversed: Reverse array
+  - reversed: Returns the reversed array.
-  - sorted: If the elements of the array are comparable sort them
+  - sorted: If the elements of the array are comparable, returns the sorted array.
 - Dictionary
-  - count: Return number of elements in dictionary
+  - count: Returns number of elements in a dictionary.
-  - empty: Returns if dictionary is empty
+  - empty: Returns if the dictionary is empty.
-  - enumerated: Return dictionary as array of key, value pairs
+  - enumerated: Returns the dictionary as an array of (key, value) pairs.
-  - sorted: If the keys are comparable return as array of key, value pairs sorted by key
+  - sorted: If the keys are comparable, returns an array of (key, value) pairs sorted by the key.

-If a transform is applied to an object that doesn't recognise it then `nil` is returned.
+If a transform is applied to an object that doesn't recognise it, it returns `nil`.

 ### Sequence context transforms

 Sequence context transforms are transforms applied to the current position in the sequence.
-They are formatted as a function that takes no parameter eg
+They are formatted as a function that takes no parameter.
+For example:
 ```
 {{#array}}{{.}}{{^last()}}, {{/last()}}{{/array}}
 ```
-This will render an array as a comma separated list.
-The inverted section of the `last()` transform ensures we don't add a comma after the last element.
+This example renders an array as a comma separated list.
+The inverted section of the `last()` transform ensures it doesn't add a comma after the last element.

-The following sequence context transforms are available
+The following sequence context transforms are available:
-- first: Is this the first element of the sequence
+- first: Returns if the element the first element of the sequence.
-- last: Is this the last element of the sequence
+- last: Returns if the element the last element of the sequence.
-- index: Returns the index of the element within the sequence
+- index: Returns the index of the element within the sequence.
-- odd: Returns if the index of the element is odd
+- odd: Returns if the index of the element is odd.
-- even: Returns if the index of the element is even
+- even: Returns if the index of the element is even.

 ### Custom transforms

 You can add transforms to your own objects.
-Conform the object to `MustacheTransformable` and provide an implementation of the function `transform`. eg
+Conform your object to `MustacheTransformable` and provide an implementation of the function `transform`.
+For example:
 ```swift
 struct Object: MustacheTransformable {
     let either: Bool